On the flexibility of 2D Euler steady states

 \section{Facts about action-angle coordinates}

-In this section, we list and prove the facts for the action-angle coordinate of Hamiltonian. \begin{proposition}[Regularity of the period function] Let $\Omega\subset \mathbb{R}^2$ be compact and let $H:\Omega\to\mathbb{R}$ be a Hamiltonian.
+In this section, we list and prove the facts for the action-angle coordinates of the Hamiltonian flow. \begin{proposition}[Regularity of the period function] Let $\Omega\subset \mathbb{R}^2$ be compact and let $H:\Omega\to\mathbb{R}$ be a Hamiltonian.
 For $x\in\Omega$, let $T_H(x)$ denote the minimal period of the Hamiltonian flow generated by $H$.
 Fix $a>0$ and define

 Then: \begin{itemize} \item[(1)] If $H\in C^{1,1}(\Omega)$, for every $\tilde H$ with $\|H-\tilde H\|_{C^{1,1}(\Omega)}\le \frac{a}{4}$, there is a constant $C\bigl(a,\|H\|_{C^{1,1}(\Omega)}\bigr)$ for which